nextgis/docs_ngweb/source/admin_tasks.rst

 The section regulates two parameters:

-* Size of the pop-up window when identifying objects on the web map;
+* Size of the pop-up window when identifying objects on the Web Map;
 * The radius of the area around the object within which the identification works.

 Dimensions are in pixels.